GatorisGreater/Quiz-App/README.md

 ### API
 No APIs were harmed in the making of this App.

-### Summary

 ### Screenshot
 ![Quiz App Screenshot](https://github.com/gatorisgreater/portfolio/blob/master/assets/quiz-app.PNG "Quiz App Screenshot")

 ### UX
-User plays a Simpsons trivia game.
-The user gets a chance to answer 5 questions and receive right or wrong feedback on each selection.
-The user cannot skip a question without answering.
-After the 5th question the user receives their final score and the option to start the quiz over.
+Use this app to prove your Simpsons trivia knowledge.
+Answer 5 questions and receive right or wrong feedback for each question.
+You cannot skip a question without answering.
+After the 5th question you'll receive your final score and the option to start the quiz over.

 ### Tech Stack